riyanpatel1/gojek-clone-app/README.md

 ### Selecting the Best Platforms for Your Audience

 Choosing the right social media platforms is like picking the perfect outfit for a first date—it's crucial!
-Are your potential users scrolling through TikTok or rehashing old tweets on Twitter (X)?
+Are your potential users scrolling through TikTok or rehashing old tweets on Twitter?
 Conduct a little detective work to uncover where your target audience hangs out.
 Once you target the right platforms, you'll save time and resources, like finding the right size on the first try.

 ### Creating Engaging Content